 If you are designing your own image; don’t make it too heavy with text.
 Remember Facebook will only approve an image that has no more than 20 percent text.
 An image that is bright and catches the eye is a good choice.

+Try To Avoid Blue Or White, As These Colors Don’t Stand Out; And Finally, Make Sure Your Viewers Can Discern What Your Product Or Service Is.

 #4 Use A Strong Call To Action